birdsarah/jeff_bikeandbuild_trivia/pages/About.md

 ####Who is Jeff Goodwin?
 You've gotten this far and we haven't met?
-That's wonderful news.
-I hope we meet in the near future, and until then, thanks for supporting my fundraising efforts.
+Well, I hope we meet in the near future, and until then, thanks for supporting my fundraising efforts.
 You can learn more about me and why I've decided to join this adventure <a href="http://bikeandbuild.org/rider/7212">here</a>.

 ####I want to donate but all this guessing makes me uncomfortable.
 Not a problem.
-You can still donate to my fundraising efforts directly through Bike & Build's website, or by snail mailing in a check to:
+You can still donate to my fundraising efforts directly on
+<a href="http://www.bikeandbuild.org/cms/component/option,com_wrapper/Itemid,118/?item_name_1=7212">Bike &amp; Build&rsquo;s website</a>, or by snail mailing in a check to:

     Bike & Build 6153
     Ridge Ave Philadelphia,